FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_01_k8sinstall/_index.md

 ## Objective:

-Pick the most appropriate Kubernetes runtime to install also show you how easy to use kubernetes to scale your application.
+Use kubeadm to install a self-managed kubernetes cluster with 1 master node and 1 worker node on Azure ubuntu VM.

 ## Choose your kubernetes
-Although Cloud-Managed Kubernetes becoming the popular choice for enteprise production environments, self-managed Kubernetes gives users full control over their Kubernetes environments.
-Choosing the proper self-install method  can vary significantly based on the intended use case, from development and testing environments to production deployments.
-Here's a short description of different options to install Kubernetes, tailored to specific needs:
+Although Cloud-Managed Kubernetes becoming the popular choice for enteprise to use in production network, But Self Managed Kubernetes  give users full control over their Kubernetes environments.
+Choosing the right method to install Self Managed Kubernetes can vary significantly based on the intended use case, from development and testing environments to production deployments.
+Here's a short description of different ways to install Kubernetes, tailored to specific needs:

-### Development and Testing
+### For Development and Testing

 - Minikube:
 Best For: Individual developers and small teams experimenting with Kubernetes applications or learning the Kubernetes ecosystem.